hegoimanzano/ICASCM2025/01_build_model.md

 Controls if the pore opened is saturated with water or not.
 If True, the amount of water is controlled by the next line.

 - `grid` = np.array([5, 5, 10, "Cl", 1, "Na", 1], dtype = object).
 Water is introduced in a grid of positions.
 The first 3 numbers of the array determine how many water molecules are introduced in x y and z respectively.
-Then, the requested number of Cl and Na ions are introduced by replacing water molecules in the grid.
+Then, the requested number of Cl and Na ions are introduced by replacing randomly water molecules in the grid.

 - `write_lammps`: **Optional**.
-Default: False.
+Default: True.
 Write a `.data` LAMMPS data file for each of the structures.

 - `write_lammps_erica`: **Optional**.
 Default: False.